doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ### Write the callback function

 This is the callback function.
-The main task is unwrap the payload and check if is a OPEN or CLOSE operation.
-The code is pretty straighforward but one point of relevance must be highligted: you should to avoid consecutives OPEN-CLOSE operation in short time.
-Lets imagine that hundred of published messages arrives in the device every second.
-In this scenario the relay should be hundred of Open-Close operations in a short time.
-This scenario is dangerous since in each open operation is generate heat from the dissipation of the electrical current.
-The consecutives open-close cuycles can generate heat and start a fire.
+The main task is unwrap the payload and check if it is a OPEN or CLOSE operation.
+The code is pretty straighforward but one relevant point is: you should to avoid consecutives OPEN-CLOSE operation in short time.
+Let's imagine that hundred of published messages arrives in the device every second.
+In this scenario the relay will make hundred of Open-Close operations in a short time.
+This scenario is harmful.
+Consecutives open-close cycles will generate heat and maybe start fire.
 So, to avoi it, after each operation is stored the timestamp.
-Another operation is performed just in case the delta time is acceptable (the MIN_OPERATION_INTERVAL constant).
+Another operation is performed just in case the delta time is acceptable ( MIN_OPERATION_INTERVAL constant).

 ```
 unsigned long lastOperation;